 - Overcommunicate details that you see in your code.
 Include additional details someone might want to know, but don’t provide irrelevant information.

 - Explain what solution you have tried to solve the problem and what was the outcome of it.

 - Explain exactly what you think should be happening.

 - Explain why you think it should be working differently.

 6. Not Paying Attention to Change the Bad/Spaghetti Code

 Your code is similar to the exercise you do in your gym or a daily workout plan.
-Every exercise has a correct way to do it and doing the exercise in a correct form makes the workout more effective.
+Every exercise has a correct way to do it and doing the exercise in the correct form makes the workout more effective.
 A similar thing happens in coding as well.
 Often programmers are lazy in making the changes in their code but sometimes avoiding it completely makes your code horrible and frustrating for other developers to work on that.

 7. Giving up Just Right Before the Change is About to Happen

 Programming needs a lot of patience and time to learn.
-It needs discipline, focus, time, efforts, and attention from programmers.
+It needs discipline, focus, time, effort, and attention from programmers.
 A lot of beginners give up right before they’re about to see the results.
 And it happens generally due to the lack of patience and frustration in programming.
-A lot of things are overwhelming in programing and when we find that we are not getting closer to become a good programmer we give up easily.
-Every newbie programmer needs to understand that they’re not alone who is facing this problem.
+A lot of things are overwhelming in programming and when we find that we are not getting closer to become a good programmer we give up easily.
+Every newbie programmer needs to understand that they’re not alone in who is facing this problem.
 Coding is a journey and it’s completely ok in the beginning to follow the wrong strategy of learning to code.
 Better to learn from the mistakes and avoid that in the future instead of giving up on coding.